jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 ![Logistic Curve](img/logistic_curve.png){#fig-logistic-curve width=50%}

 To put the logistic model in perspective, let's choose some explicit parameters and look at what data arising from such a model would look like.
-Imagine therefore that $a=\log 2$ and $b=0$, so that the probability of the event we are interested occurring is given by the formula
+Imagine therefore that $a=\log 2$ and $b=0$, so that the probability of the event we are interested in occurring is given by the formula
 $$
 p(x) = \frac{1}{1+e^{-(\log 2)x}} = \frac{1}{1+(.5)^x}.
 $$
 Our data consists of counts of how often our event happened for a range of values of $x$.
-To generate this data, we can pick $x$ values from the set $\{-3,-2,-1,0,1,2,3\}$ yielding probabilities $\{.11,.2,.33,.4,.56,.67,.8\}$.
-Now our data consists of,  for each value of $x$, the result of $100$ independent
+To generate this data, we can pick $x$ values from the set $\{-3,-2,-1,0,1,2,3\}$ yielding probabilities $\{.11,.20,.33,.50,.67,.80,.89\}$.
+Now our data consists, for each value of $x$, of the result of $100$ independent
 Bernoulli trials with probability $p(x)$.
 For example, we might find that our event occurred $\{10, 18, 38, 50, 69, 78, 86\}$ times respectively for each of the $x$ values.
 As you can see, the event occurs more frequently when $x$ is large, although the number of occurrences is still random.

 ## Likelihood and Logistic Regression

 In applications, our goal is to choose the parameters of a logistic model to accurately predict the likelihood of the event under study occurring as a function of the measured parameter.
-Let's imagine that we collected the data that we generated above, without knowing that it's source was a logistic model.
+Let's imagine that we collected the data that we generated above, without knowing that its source was a logistic model.
 So
 @tbl-logistic-data shows the number of times the event occurred, for each of the measured values of the $x$ parameter.

 |$x$ |-3 | -2 | -1 | 0 | 1 | 2 | 3 |